 It was in the 1960s that leisure tourism became a thing, giving birth to recreational scuba diving at the same time.
 The Mistral model, released in 1958, was the flagship regulator of the first underwater explorers.
 With only one stage to expand the gas from high pressure to low pressure, the breathing must have been a bit rough, but it was at that time revolutionary.

 Fast forward in time, the 1990s was the turning point of the scuba diving industry with the introduction of the European standards EN250 for breathing equipment in 1993, enforced in 1997.
-During this decade, Spirotechnique changed its names to Aqua Lung.
+During this decade, Spirotechnique changed its name to Aqua Lung.
 While most manufacturers only focused on the performance requirement in Joules per litre of air, Aqualung decided to introduce the concept of respiratory comfort with its over-balanced design.
 Based on these new standards, the first generation of Legend regulators is launched at the beginning of the new century, in 2002.

-The second generation of Legend regulators was launched 10 years later and integrated the common-rail design, allowing to connect any hose either way to the first-stage without losing performance.
+The second generation of Legend regulators was launched 10 years later and integrated the common-rail design, allowing to connect any hose either way to the first stage without losing performance.
 At that moment, the icy waters Legend regulator was still a separate model named “Glacia”.

 Only 8 years later, in 2020, the third generation, called LEG3ND, is released with a brand-new simplified range making the most of Aqualung’s engineers know-how.
 Today, it is estimated that since 2002, two Legend regulators are sold all over the world every hour.

 Proudly designed and made in France